I want to set up multiple Remote Desktop sessions on Windows Server 2016

 Step 2.
 Navigate here: Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session host > Connections.

 Step 4.
-You can either set it to Enabled and set the number to the limit you wish to have, or just set it to Disabled.
+You can either set it to Enabled and set the number to the limit you wish to have.

 Step 5.
 Again, on the right pane of Connections, find and double-click Restrict Remote Desktop Services users to a single Remote Desktop Services session.